ucl-cssb/ROCC/README.md

 To add to PYTHONPATH on a bash system add the following to the ~/.bashrc file

 ### Dependencies
-Standard python dependencies are required: `numpy`, `scipy`, `matplotlib`.`yaml` is required to parse parameter files. `argparse` is required for the command line application. `pytest` is required to run the unit tests, `TensorFlow` is required).
+Standard python dependencies are required: `numpy`, `scipy`, `matplotlib`.`yaml` is required to parse parameter files. `argparse` is required for the command line application. `TensorFlow` is required).
 Instructions for installing 'TensorFlow' can be found here: https://www.tensorflow.org/install/

 ### User Instructions